Hungbth2000/tm_msl_serialization/source/MySeProject/Documentation/ML22_23-10_ImplementSerializationofTemporalMemoryLearningSample.md

     //Prediction with serialized predictor
     PredictNextElement(serializedPredictor, list2);
 ```

+### Testing Output
-- Below shows the predicted output which we got by using the normal predictor and the serialized predictor respectively.
+- Below shows the predicted output, which we got by using the normal predictor and the serialized predictor respectively.
 As shown below, the same prediction was made by both the normal predictor and the serialized predictor with the same accuracy (5, 4, 2).
 ```
 Hello NeocortexApi!
 Experiment MultiSequenceLearning